I'm a provider

 Catecholaminergic Polymorphic Ventricular Tachycardia

-CPVT is a rare inherited channelopathy which has an autosomal dominant mode of inheritance.
+CPVT is a rare inherited channelopathy that may present with autosomal dominant or autosomal recessive inheritance.
 The disorder manifests as a bidirectional or polymorphic VT precipitated by exercise or emotional stress.
 The prevalence of CPVT is estimated between 1 in 7000 and 1 in 10,000 persons.
 CPVT has a mortality rate of 30% to 50% by age 35 and is responsible for 13% of cardiac arrests in structurally normal hearts.
-CPVT was previously believed to be only manifest during childhood but studies have now identified presentation between infancy and 40 years of age.
+CPVT was previously believed to be only manifest during childhood, but studies have now identified presentation between infancy and 40 years of age.

 Management of CPVT is primarily with the beta-blockers nadolol (1-2.5 mg/kg/d) or propranolol (2-4 mg/kg/d).
 If protection is incomplete (ie, recurrence of syncope or arrhythmia), then flecainide (100-300 mg/day) may be added.
 If recurrence continues an ICD may be necessary with optimized pharmacologic management continued postimplantation.
 Lifestyle modification with the avoidance of strenuous exercise is recommended for all CPVT patients.